1

 In summary, a Flooring Installation Assistant supports and assists flooring installers, focusing on preparation and support tasks, while a Flooring Installer performs the hands-on installation work.
 Both roles are essential in flooring projects, but they differ mainly in responsibilities and required certifications.

-How much do flooring installers charge per day?
+What do floor installers charge per hour?

 What is a flooring assistant?